ENGN2912B-2018/ex10/README.md

-# Classroom examples from Lectures 10 - Preprocessor Directives and Templates
+# Classroom examples from Lecture 10 - Preprocessor Directives and Templates

 ## Numerical integration using the Trapezoidal Rule
 Integration can be numerically approximated by using a variety of methods.
 One such method, used here, is the Trapezoidal Rule:

 <img src="https://latex.codecogs.com/gif.latex?\int_{a}^{b}&space;f(x)&space;dx&space;\approx&space;\sum_{k=1}^{N}&space;\frac{f(x_{k-1})&plus;f(x_k)}{2}&space;\Delta&space;x_k" title="\int_{a}^{b} f(x) dx \approx \sum_{k=1}^{N} \frac{f(x_{k-1})+f(x_k)}{2} \Delta x_k" />

-The Trapezoidal Rule is implemented in a function within `main1.cpp`.
+The Trapezoidal Rule is implemented in a function within [`main1.cpp`](./src/main1.cpp).
 Generate the executable by following the standard CMake out-of-source build process.

 ### Generate executables using CMake
 ```